HelgaMark/hello-world/README.md

 # hello-world
-Just a new repository for learning
+Just a new repository for learning.
 Hi dears,
 Helga is here.
 I have to study Java.